Learn Best Practices for Testing Personalization

 - To unlink the shared account, select Unlink next to Shared account on the Manage Accounts page.

 - To unlink your personal account, click on Unlink next to your personal account.

 You can't unlink personal profiles that belong to other speakers.

 Any skill user who can access the device can test the skill, regardless of whether the skill has account linking for your own Alexa profile, someone else's Alexa profile, or for the shared account.
 Determine how you want the skill to behave in each case.

 If you have Personalize skills disabled for the current personal profile, you can still link an account to the skill, and this linked shared account will be tied to your Amazon account.
 To do that, go to the skill page and select Settings > Manage Accounts > Add Account.

 To determine how personalization and account linking affect skills, see Personalization and Account Linking.

 Test your skill in the simulator

-In addition to testing your skill with Alexa devices, you can also test your skill in the simulator.
-Follow the instructions in Test Your Skill.
+In addition to testing your skill with Alexa devices, you can also test your skill in the Alexa simulator.
 If you or other speakers use the voice input in the simulator, the simulator should function the same as any other Alexa device.
 If you enter your input by typing it, Alexa cannot recognize your voice, and your request to the skill will not contain a